mbrukman/why-svelte/readme.md

 - [“Rethinking reactivity”](https://www.youtube.com/watch?v=AdNJ3fydeao)
 - [“Computer, build me an app”](https://www.youtube.com/watch?v=qqt6YxAZoOc)

-Alright!
+OK!
 Was that a fairly thorough and clarifying overview?
 I hope you’ll consider Svelte
 next time you want to play around with some new technologies and see it as a worthwhile option for making awesome software for people.